adobe/react-twist-webpack-plugin/README.md

-# react-twist-webpack-plugin
+# Twist: ReactWebpackPlugin

-Webpack plugin for React-Twist
+This library contains a Webpack plugin for building a Twist application with React.